ehassaan/rag-chat-demo/backend/README.md

 - `GET /openapi.json`
   - OpenAPI json file for endpoint and schema discovery in API client tools (Postman/Insomnia)

 ## Testing

 To run the tests:
 ```
 pytest
 ```

+## Tech Stack

+- **FastAPI**: High-performance Python web framework for building APIs.
+- **SQLModel**: ORM and data validation library built on SQLAlchemy and Pydantic.
+- **PostgreSQL**: Relational database for persistent storage.
+- **SlowAPI**: Rate limiting middleware for FastAPI.
+- **Uvicorn**: ASGI server for running FastAPI applications.
+- **Alembic**: Library for database migrations and versioning.
+- **Docker & Docker Compose**: Containerization and orchestration for development and deployment.